JD-The-65th/ChatAPI/README.md

 # ChatAPI

-AN API for twitch chat
+An API for twitch chat

 ## Credits